-Oh, the beauty and serenity of a well-designed neutral room or home.
-These spaces are so often the perfect balm for our weary souls.
+Especially during these times, oh, how we appreciate the beauty and serenity of a well-designed room or home.
+These restorative spaces are so often the perfect balm for our weary souls.
 But wait, here comes Christmas decorating time and with it the temptation and decisions of what to display, keep or say goodbye to forever.
-This can be a design dilemma for sure!
+Please read on.

-So in using color in a neutral space, here are some interior design principles and elements to remember for holiday and Christmas decorating.
+Whether using color in a neutral space or not, here are some interior design principles and elements to remember for holiday and Christmas decorating.

 If you cannot already deduct from my interior designer perspective, less is definitely more as we decorate our homes for this beautiful time of year.
-By giving sincere evaluation of what is used or, better yet, not used to decorate our homes, we will achieve a sense of cheerful and peaceful spaces that speak volumes of holiday joy and peace that we all want for all those we love and care about in all our seasons of color.
+By giving sincere evaluation of what is used or, better yet, not used to decorate our homes, we will achieve a sense of cheerful and peaceful spaces that speak volumes of holiday joy and peace that we all want for all those we love and care about in all our life stage seasons.

 Living and Loving life together,